How do you Measure Happiness? The Top Questionnaires

 The assessment of subjective well-being (issues raised by the Oxford Happiness Questionnaire)

 We should mention a recent measurement of Subjective Well Being created by the OECD, as part of their very sophisticated and broad ranging survey, the Better Life Initiative.
 This initiative is fascinating and includes some eye-popping graphics.
-To see their detailed report on SWB and the questions they used to measure it, please refer to the end note.
+To see their detailed report on SWB and the questions they used to measure it, please refer to the OECD Guidelines on Measuring Subjective Well-being.

 The strong point of both the Panas Scale and the OECD Subjective Well Being scale is that they measure both positive and negative affect, which, as one might expect, have a clear inverse correlation.